was111607/leb-full/docs/_build/html/_sources/installation/egp.rst.txt

 * There is a single container image (EGP.sif) that stores the installations for EnteroBase Toolkit (EToKi), PostgreSQL and Gunicorn.
 This needs to be pulled from the Singularity cloud library as follows.
 * If you wish to install it in a different location from the default, you can replace this with a location of your choosing.
 * EGP.sif is the default name for the image, this can be changed by replacing it with <desired_name>.sif.
-* "0.1" is the default image file to pull, this can be changed to a different tag to pull a required image version if required.
+* "0.3" is the tag for the default (and current) container image version to pull, this can be changed to a different tag to pull the required image version.

   ::

-    singularity pull --arch amd64 $HOME/local_enterobase_home/local_enterobase/EGP.sif library://enterobase/default/egp:0.2
+    singularity pull --arch amd64 $HOME/local_enterobase_home/local_enterobase/EGP.sif library://enterobase/default/egp:0.3

 Setting Up and Running PostgreSQL Database Server
 =================================================